ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   if one was present, and MUST be absent if no token was present in the QueryRequest.

-selected-ciphersuite
+selected-cipher-suite
-: The selected-ciphersuite parameter indicates the selected ciphersuite.
-If this parameter is not present, it is to be treated as if the TEEP Agent accepts any ciphersuites listed in the QueryRequest, so the TAM can select one.
+: The selected-cipher-suite parameter indicates the selected cipher suite.
+If this parameter is not present, it is to be treated as if the TEEP Agent accepts any cipher suites listed in the QueryRequest, so the TAM can select one.
-  Details about the ciphersuite encoding can be found in {{ciphersuite}}.
+  Details about the cipher suite encoding can be found in {{ciphersuite}}.

 selected-version
 : The selected-version parameter indicates the TEEP protocol version selected by the